 Prepaid travel credit cards

 Just like with any other prepaid credit card, a prepaid travel card allows you to spend however much you have already loaded onto the card.
 You can keep track of your balance online or by calling the number on the back of the card.
-Certain merchants can also tell you the balance on your card, but not all can so it’s always a good idea to know the balance before attempting to make a purchase.
-Prepaid travel cards can be used in stores, online, over the phone, or by mail.
-Funds are deducting immediately or will appear as a pending charge.Back to top
+Certain merchants can also tell you the balance on your card, but not all can, so it’s always a good idea to know the balance before attempting to make a purchase.
+Prepaid travel cards can be used in stores, online, over the phone or by mail.
+Funds are deducted immediately or will appear as a pending charge.Back to top

 What to watch out for with prepaid cards

 As with any financial product, it’s important to use prepaid cards wisely.
 There are some potential pitfalls to watch out for.